nya3jp/tast/docs/test_dependencies.md

 *   `transparent_hugepage` - [Transparent Hugepage] support in the Linux kernel.
 *   `usbguard` - The ability to allow or block USB devices based on policy.
 *   `vaapi` - Whether or not VA-API is supported by this DUT.
+*   `video_overlays` - The kernel [DRM/KMS] version and underlying hardware support atomic commits and the the NV12 DRM Plane format need to promote videos to [hardware overlays].
 *   `virtual_usb_printer` - Emulates a USB printer.
 This implies the presence of the `usbip` program.
 *   `vm_host` - The ability to [run virtual machines].